hndai/TrafficFlowPrediction/README.md

 You can choose "lstm", "gru" as arguments for training single DL model or choose "w_attention_d" (WADM) for training composite DL model.

 ## Experiment
-Data are obtained from the Caltrans Performance Measurement System (CPeMS) and (FBBC).
+Data are obtained from the Caltrans Performance Measurement System (CPeMS) and Fremont Bridge Bicycle Counter (FBBC).
 ```
 device: GTX 1050
 dataset: CPeMS and FBBC
 optimizer: RMSprop
 ```